MariadlRosa-1224/isles-of-vielora/story/characters/divine/guardians-higher/Alma-(Soul).md

   >
   >“We both know it will fail… But I will listen to you, one last time and then we’ll stop avoiding the inevitable.

   And it failed.
-Again, humans were given angels to love and protect them and they were in a process to genocide them.
+Again, humans were given angels to love and protect and they were in a process to genocide them.

-  Mom didn’t know of our eternal discussion of the destiny they discussed for humanity.
+  Mom didn’t know of our eternal discussion of the destiny of humanity.
 That was the trust she put into order, to keep her decisions and liberty secret, to not peek nor know.
 Nor her, no Chaos, no Space, no even Time and his oversee over all timelines

   And as long as order held the yin yang gem that contained that trust, I couldn’t ask for help.
 I begged, screamed and did everything to try and convince Order to change her mind, but after that being useless I only stalled any time she could while trying to figure out what to do, millennial outside of time in which we both were trapped trying to prevent the other from achieving what they wanted.

-  Millennial became a toll on my head, young and innocent, I became  tired of a game only Order had the patience to play.
+  Millennial became a toll on my head, young and innocent compared to the first being ever created, I became tired of a game only Order had the patience to play.

-  Order expected me to just give up, either because she finally saw the damage humanity was able to bring, or because the waiting game became too much.
+  Order expected me to just give up, either because I finally saw the damage humanity was able to bring, or because the waiting game would become too much.

   But I was nothing if not but determined.
-I was nothing but human, I wouldn’t give up even if the eternal repetition of the same events that brought humanity to conquer or destruction repeated over and over again, even when my own existence started to feel like a lost meaning after the first million of no-years.
+I was nothing but human, I wouldn’t give up even if the eternal repetition of the same events that brought humanity to conquer or destruction repeated over and over again, even when my own existence started to feel like a lost meaning after unccountable no-years.

   I was nothing but human.